octopols/Quack/README.md

 1. Navigate to YouTube video with comments enabled
 2. Locate search input adjacent to "Sort by" dropdown
-3. Enter query string and press Enter
+3. Enter query string and press Enter or click the search icon
 4. Results stream progressively as comments are fetched and filtered
 5. Press Escape or clear input to reset

 ### Configuration

-Click the settings icon to configure:
+Click the settings icon (gear icon to the right of the search box) to configure:
 - `caseSensitive`: Match exact casing (default: false)
 - `searchInReplies`: Include reply threads (default: true)
 - `searchInAuthorNames`: Match against author field (default: false)